 There are many opinions about all of this mess, I realize.
 As much as I believe I am full of unconditional love, I don’t think I’d be able to stay in a relationship with someone who cheated on me, especially because I ask for clear communication from the very beginning when getting to know someone.

 I don’t like head games, and only want to hear truths, even if they hurt.
 If my girlfriend is starting to have feelings of cheating, I would rather her come right up to me and say, “I’m having feelings of cheating” than to have her hide it.
 At least when it’s out on the table like that, it might actually save our relationship, instead of create what could be a nightmare of pain in the future.

 My final words on all of this are:

-For anyone in a relationship, it will always be up to you on whether you want to save it after an affair.
+If you’re in a relationship it will always be up to you whether you want to save it after an affair.
 Some are worth saving, others may never have had a chance to begin with.
 My wish for you is that you keep the line of communication open.
 Don’t be afraid to confront and face hard truths, because that is what prevents a lot of this from happening in the first place.

 Whoever you are and whatever you’ve done, if your intentions are true and you want things to work out, and enough time has passed, step into your power and be the person your partner needs

 Want more TOB?
 Join the TOB Patron Program today!